 I used to use a water filter jug from Brita to make my water a little bit healthier and I thought, at that time, that Brita was the best water filter I could buy.
 Maybe it was, at that time.

-I’ve had Brita jug for many years but now, if you need a certified water filter, there are others available, including Zero Water filter.
+I’ve had a Brita jug for many years but now, if you need a certified water filter, there are others available, including a Zero Water filter.

 About Zero Water